Omolabake-Kesh/LITA-Class-Documentation/README.md

 - Grand total of each Region

-## Deduction from the Customer Subscription Data Set:
+## Deduction from the Excel Customer Subscription Data Set:
 It is interesting working on the Customer Subscription Data, is fiiled with repeated entries.
 The Customer subscription data shows the social status and lifestyle of the customers in different regions.
 There are three(3) subscription; Premium(more expensive), Standard(expensive) and Basic(affodable).
 It is seen that the South region prefers premium maybe due to their expensive lifestyle or social status, the west region prefers Standard maybe due to lifestyle, while the East and North prefers Basic maybe lifestyle or low income earners.

 The East has the highest subscription rate and lowest cancelletion pattern, the North has the highest cancellation pattern follow by South West and East.
 The East has the highest revenue it is a call to my client to focus more on the East on how best to satisfy them through it brand and also to the South region.
 The North region has the least revenue,it call for my client to also look into the North to know the cause, how it can improve and also see if there is a competitor of it brand in the same region doing the same by not neglecting the West region .